nasirnjs/kubernetes/3-k8s-auto-scaler/README.md

   Pic: Horizontal Pod Autoscaling (HPA)
 </p>

-**Cluster Autoscaler, and Vertical Pod Autoscaler (VPA):** Vertical Pod Autoscaler (VPA) adjusts the resource requests and limits of individual containers within Pods based on historical resource usage.
+**Vertical Pod Autoscaler (VPA):** Vertical Pod Autoscaler (VPA) adjusts the resource requests and limits of individual containers within Pods based on historical resource usage.
 It optimizes resource allocation within Pods, ensuring that each container has adequate resources to operate efficiently without over-provisioning.

 **Cluster Autoscaler:** Cluster Autoscaler, on the other hand, adjusts the number of nodes in a Kubernetes cluster based on resource utilization and pending Pods.
 It ensures that your cluster has enough capacity to run your workloads efficiently and can automatically scale up by provisioning new nodes or scale down by removing underutilized nodes.